 This is what I like to call a “Lakeshore Hack”, which is when you make something yourself for much less money than it costs at the Lakeshore Learning store.

 I recently discovered these petri dishes in the Target Dollar Spot and was immediately reminded of this fantastic idea from A Little Learning for Two.
-I searched high and low for affordable petri dishes last summer after I initially read about this idea but had no luck.

 - Text cut from a science magazine

 - “Fossil” (dried playdough with an imprint in the middle)

 I started by turning over an old wooden puzzle frame and attaching the petri dishes to the back using E6000 glue.
 If you are not familiar with E6000 glue it can be found at most home improvement or craft stores, it will permanently adhere anything to anything.

 Next, I placed the items inside the petri dishes and used the E6000 glue to permanently seal the lids closed.

 To introduce this activity I read an age-appropriate book on the topic of sight titled Look!
 (Amazing Body: The Five Senses) by Dana Meachen Rau.